IgniteUI/igniteui-docfx/en/components/calendar.md

 When the `year` button (in the subheader) is focused, use:
 - <kbd>Space</kbd> or <kbd>Enter</kbd> key to open the decade view.

-When a `day` inside the current month is focused, use:
+When a `day` inside the current month is focused:
-- Arrow keys to navigate through the days, but the disabled dates will be skipped.
+- Use *Arrow keys* to navigate through the days.
+Note: The disabled dates will be skipped.
-- Navigating next from last day in current month or previous from first day in current month, will move focus to next/previous month that is in view.
+- Focus will be persisted on the current month that is in the view, while navigation **from**/**to** the **last day**/**first day** of the month.
-- Navigating next from last day in last visible current month or previous from first day in first current month, will change the months in view.
+- THe kb navigation would be continuous, which means that it will go through all months while navigating with the arrows.
-- <kbd>Enter</kbd> key to select the currently focused day.
+- Use <kbd>Enter key</kbd> to select the currently focused day.

 When a `month` inside the months view is focused, use:
-- Arrow keys to navigate through the months,
+- Arrow keys to navigate through the months.
-- <kbd>Home</kbd> key to focus the first month inside the months view,
+- <kbd>Home</kbd> key to focus the first month inside the months view.
-- <kbd>End</kbd> key to focus the last month inside the months view,
+- <kbd>End</kbd> key to focus the last month inside the months view.
 - <kbd>Enter</kbd> key to select the currently focused month and close the view.

 When an `year` inside the decade view is focused, use: